- Active and Operating Cemeteries

 - The name and address of the organization that owns and operates the cemetery; and

-- The name and address of the individual who is responsible for the oversight of the cemetery.
+- The name and address of the individual responsible for oversight of the cemetery.

 4. If I want to be buried in a religious cemetery, but I am not of that faith, can I be denied my burial rights in that cemetery?